When To Call It Quits In a Relationship

 Of course, when considering when to call it quits in a relationship there are additional complexities above and beyond the need to figure out whether or not growth is possible.
 For example, if you are married with a crush on someone else (or having an affair) it can cast a lot of doubt and confusion on your relationship.
 It would be to your benefit (and to the benefit of your spouse, honestly) for YOU to get involved in individual therapy or effective life coaching in order to get clarity about your next steps.

-Only if you’re committed to your relationship will any change be possible, and if you have an emotional attachment to someone else, it makes it really hard to work on your relationship.
+Only if you’re committed to your relationship will any change be possible, and if you have an emotional attachment to someone other than your partner, it makes it really hard to work on your relationship.

 When You’re Feeling Trapped In a Relationship

-Another reality for many people is the experience of feeling trapped in a relationship due to practical circumstances, like co-parenting, financial inequities, or concerns about housing.
+Another reality for many people is the experience of feeling trapped in a relationship due to practical circumstances.
+Some common reasons that people feel this way include:

-If you want to leave your marriage but feel that you can’t due to concerns about how you’ll make it on your own, or if you have concerns for your children that lead you to stay, it’s important that you enlist the support of a professional therapist, life coach, or career coach to help you set meaningful goals and make a sustainable plan to move forward.
+If you want to leave your marriage but feel that you can’t due to concerns about how you’ll make it on your own, that you won’t be able to get over your Ex, or if you have concerns for your children that lead you to stay, it’s important that you enlist the support of a professional therapist, life coach, or career coach to help you set meaningful goals and make a sustainable plan to move forward.
 (Even if it’s a long-term plan.)

 Whether or not to end a relationship often depends on whether growth is possible (or not), for your partner.

 Because all of these questions are often complicated and difficult to sort through, they’re worthy of exploration and discussion.
-If you’ve been twisting yourself into knots trying to figure out when to call it quits in a relationship, I hope you find some comfort in the knowledge that it’s extremely difficult to find a clear “stay or go” answer in the context of a messy, multifaceted situation.
+If you’ve been twisting yourself into knots trying to figure out when to call it quits in a relationship, I hope you find some comfort in the knowledge that it’s extremely difficult to find a clear “break up or stay together” answer in the context of a messy, multifaceted situation.
 The answer to the question of whether to break up or stay together is often, “it depends.”

-To help you get clarity on the variables that may impact your decision about whether to call it quits in a relationship, or whether to try to foster a relationship growth experience, I’ve devoted an entire episode of the Love, Happiness and Success Podcast on the topic of how to figure out when to break up or stay together.
+To help you get clarity on the variables that may impact your decision about whether to call it quits in a relationship, or whether to try to foster a relationship growth experience, I’ve devoted an entire episode of the Love, Happiness and Success Podcast on the topic of how to figure out when to break up and when to stay together.

 I’ll be addressing specific questions to help you figure out whether you should end your relationship, or keep trying like:

-• How can you tell whether growth is possible for your relationship, or whether it really needs to end?
+• How can you tell whether growth is possible for your relationship, or whether breaking up is the right choice?

 • Why do couples wind up breaking up prematurely, without knowing or not whether growth was actually possible?